Yutsuten/notes/notes/tool/ffmpeg/editing.md

 ### Video Scale

-Resize the video to the specified `width:height`.
+Resize the video using the [scale filter](https://ffmpeg.org/ffmpeg-filters.html#scale-1) to the specified `width:height`.
 If `-1` is used, keep aspect ratio.

 ```shell